fls-bioinformatics-core/ngsarchiver/README.rst

-Archiving in this context therefore implies that the run directory has reached a point in its lifecycle where no new data will be added.
+Archiving in this context therefore implies that the run directory has reached a point in its lifecycle where no new data will be added to it in future.

-There are broad conventions within the BCF about how data is structure Within each run directory; however, these conventions can vary over time, between platforms and even individual analysts.
+There are broad conventions within the BCF about how data is structured within each run directory; however, these conventions can vary over time, between platforms and even individual analysts.
 As a result there is a degree of non-homogeneity across run directories